JackBekket/Hellper/lib/bot/dialog/FILES.md

 #### Database Interaction:

-The code interacts with a database to store and retrieve user data, such as their dialog status and other relevant information.
+The code interacts with a database to store user data, such as their dialog status and other relevant information.
 The database is accessed through the `database` package.

 #### Error Handling:

-The code includes basic error handling, such as checking if the user exists in the database and handling cases where the AI model returns an error.
+The code includes basic error handling, such as checking if the user exists in the database and handling cases where the AI model is not available.

-#### Logging:

-The code uses the `log` package to log various events, such as user interactions, command execution, and errors.

 #### Security:

 The code includes some security measures, such as checking if the user is an administrator and prompting for an API key before accessing certain features.

+#### Logging:

+The code uses the `log` package to log various events, such as user interactions, command execution, and error messages.

 #### Summary:

 The `dialog` package provides a framework for handling user interactions with a Telegram bot.
 It includes logic for managing dialog status, handling commands, integrating with an AI model, and interacting with a database.
-The code is well-structured and includes basic error handling, logging, and security measures.
+The code is well-structured and includes basic error handling, security measures, and logging.